OpenFn/ConSoSci/docs/3-wcs-grievances.md

 This job is run *only once* as the Asana field gids for a given project are unique and do not change.

 > ⚠ *Notes for developers:*
-> - An example of this `A. Get Asana Field IDs for Project` job is linked to the Github file [`/asana/template-generator.js`](https://github.com/OpenFn/ConSoSci/blob/master/asana/template-generator.js).
+> - An example of this `Asana Mapping Template` job is linked to the Github file [`/asana/template-generator.js`](https://github.com/OpenFn/ConSoSci/blob/master/asana/template-generator.js).
 > - On OpenFn.org this job is configured with the `asana` adaptor and a `webhook` trigger.

 ![jobA-example](images/template-generator.png)